 The Anoka Technical College Health Technology certificate is a 26-credit program.
 Graduates are prepared with skills to secure an entry-level position in the health care field (nursing assistant, phlebotomist and home health aide) or transfer into different Anoka Tech health programs.

-Some courses may require an Accuplacer score or completion of basic math, basic English, and/or reading courses with a “C” or better.
+Some courses may require an Accuplacer score or completing basic math, basic english, and/or reading courses with a “C” or better.

 *Course has prerequisite, see course schedule.